Our impact

 The PIL Toolkit

-The PIL Toolkit demystifies the process of engaging in public interest litigation for human rights NGOs.
+The Public Interest Litigation Toolkit demystifies the process of engaging in public interest litigation for human rights NGOs.

 An Introduction to Public Interest Litigation